faizanmanshad/Bridge-Generator/README.md

 ### Stage 3 — Project Documentation

-The project was documented through several reference files so that architecture and implementation decisions remain consistent across development.
+The project was documented through several reference files so architecture and implementation decisions remain consistent across development.

 The repository currently contains documentation such as: